 Introduction to Network Scanning Tools

 A digital system that belongs to any organization is usually comprised of several technologies.
 The system may consist of several things like a web application, servers, routers, network architecture, and other network devices.
-If we talk about the security of the system, all these devices are supposed to be secure to provide overall security to the system.
-The web application can be protected by opting for a secure way of coding while the other network devices can be protected by using the configuration.
-In order to keep the network secure from the attacks, first, we need to identify the vulnerabilities in the networking devices.
+If we talk about the system’s security, all these devices are supposed to be secure to provide overall security to the system.
+The web application can be protected by opting for a secure coding method, while the other network devices can be protected by using the configuration.
+To keep the network secure from the attacks, we need first to identify the networking devices’ vulnerabilities.
 For the purpose of finding the vulnerabilities, we will need to scan the network or the networking devices.
-In this course, we are going to learn about the tools that are used to perform network scanning.
+In this course, we will learn about the tools used to perform network scanning.
 So let’s get started to explore the.

 Network Scanning Tools

-It may be defined as the tools that are used to perform scan on the network with an intention to detect the existing vulnerabilities.
+It may be defined as the tools used to perform a scan on the network to detect the existing vulnerabilities.
 The network scan is all about checking for the security misconfigurations in the network devices.
-Another reason that usually leads to the vulnerability in the network is using the old versions of any service.
+Another reason that usually leads to vulnerability in the network is using the old versions of any service.
 The network scanning could be performed using either the command line utilities of the Linux operating system or some of the cloud-based applications.

 Below are the popular tools that are used to perform network scanning.

 Nexpose may be defined as the network scanning tool that is used to perform network scanning.
 It usually runs the Nmap scripts in the background in order to perform the scan.
 The output of the scan is based on which model of scan has been done.

 There are two modes of scanning in Nexpose: 1.
 Authenticated Scanning 2.
 Unauthenticated Scanning.